ashley-koh/tsh-dashboard/frontend/README.md

 ├── ...
-├── pages                   # One folder for each complex component (pages) in application │   ├── ComponentOne            # Component name (in UpperCamelCase format) │   │   ├── index.ts                # Single root file
+├── pages                   # One folder for each complex component (pages) in application │   ├── ComponentOne            # Component name (in UpperCamelCase format) │   │   ├── types                   # Types folder only used in ComponentOne │   │   ├── index.ts                # Single root file
 │   │   ├── ComponentOneForm.tsx    # Form component that only ComponentOne uses
 │   │   ├── ComponentOneLayout.tsx  # Layout component that only ComponentOne uses